 This provides handling advantages like a more controlled drive when things are very bumpy.
 The suspension system ensures the wheels stay in contact with the terrain, boosting the car’s grip and enhancing its handling capacity.
 It also enables the vehicle to remain stable when negotiating turns and traveling at high speeds.

 One of the most notable features of this suspension is its capacity to be customized to different driving styles and terrain types.
 This allows you to fine-tune your suspension to your specific vehicle and driving preferences.
+By the way, I also have a full dedicated article on RC suspension tuning.
+Please be sure to check it out if you are interested to learn more about it.

 Numerous types of remote control cars, including off-road vehicles and touring cars, rely on independent suspension because of their exceptional performance on rough terrain.